Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Introduction

 \section{Introduction}

-In recent years, bioinformatics has sustained an exceptional transformation, largely enabled by advances in generative artificial intelligence (GenAI) \cite{das2025generative}.
+\x{Generative artificial intelligence (GenAI) refers to a group of artificial intelligence models capable of creating new content, such as text, images, videos, reports and problem-solving solutions, by learning complex patterns from data and producing outputs that resemble human creativity and adaptability \cite{he2025generative}.} In recent years, bioinformatics has sustained an exceptional transformation, largely enabled by advances in GenAI \cite{das2025generative}.
 Traditional biological data analysis has mainly relied on rule-based methods, statistical models, and specialized algorithms developed for specific tasks \cite{libbrecht2015machine, glaab2012using}.
-However, the large amount and complexity of modern omics data, ranging from genomic sequences to protein structures to single-cell transcriptomes, present fearful challenges to the traditional approaches \cite{angermueller2016deep}.
+However, the large amount and complexity of modern omics data, ranging from genomic sequences to protein structures to single-cell transcriptomes, present significant challenges to the traditional approaches \cite{angermueller2016deep}.
 Recent advances in generative models, particularly transformer-based and foundation model approaches, are reconstructing computational biology \cite{zhang2023applications, guo2025foundation}.
 Following these advancements, this paper presents a comprehensive review of GenAI in bioinformatics that summarizes recent progress in generative modeling, categorizes key applications across genomics, proteomics, and multi-omics, and outlines challenges that hamper reliable deployment, while also highlighting future directions for advancing robust and interpretable bioinformatics modeling.
 This is essential, because GenAI is increasingly being established across all levels of biological research that include new innovations in data interpretation, molecular design, and systems-level analysis.